 Dixie Melton, CFNP, received the regional Southwestern Colorado Nightingale Luminary Award on Sept.
 23, 2021 at the SWCAHEC Virtual Nightingale Nursing Award event.
 She was then chosen from among 60 Luminary recipients from across the state to receive a 2021 Colorado Nightingale Award as a Nurse in Clinical Practice in the area of Leadership.
 Congratulations to Dixie.
 Read the full article.

 SWCAHEC honors exceptional nurses in the Southwestern Colorado Region for the Rising and Shining STAR Awards.
 Nurses are nominated by their peers and the community.

 • Has worked or is currently working with a valid Colorado RN license

-• Has practiced more than 13 years and has demonstrated leadership skills
+• Has practiced 10 years plus and has demonstrated leadership skills

 • Made an impact on the profession / and or on patients